 Scripting

-This page describes avialable functionalities and features for script running
+This page describes available functionalities and features for running scripts.

-Akenza provides the possibility to run scripts as part of a data flow in order to decode data sent by devices and turn it into an actionable and human readable format (uplink decoder) or encode data that is used to send commands to devices (downlink encoder).
-Scripts are part of device types and are either taken from the device type library or can be created with Custom Device Types.
+akenza provides the possibility to run scripts as part of a data flow in order to decode data sent by devices and turn it into an actionable and human readable format (uplink decoder), encode data that is used to send commands to devices (downlink encoder), or run a script (custom logic block) as part of the rule engine to evaluate logic used to trigger actions (e.g. SMS notification or downlink).

 The scripts support JavaScript using the ECMAScript 2020 (ES 11) standard in strict mode.
 The scripts are plain JavaScript and every JavaScript and ES 11 functionality can be used.
 However, there are certain restrictions which are listed below.
 Importantly, loading of node.js modules and other files is disabled.

-When creating a custom Device Type, the script can be executed and debugged allowing for easy development of a script.
+When creating a Custom Device Type or Custom Logic Block, the script can be executed and debugged allowing for easy development of a script.
 The script can also be executed by calling the API directly (more information below).

 function consume(event) {